 - Both colors are crisper, cleaner grays

-- Silver Strand leans a bit more towards green undertones
+- Silver Strand leans a bit more toward green undertones

 SILVERPOINT VS SILVERPLATE

-- Silverplate Hue family: green-yellow, leaning closer towads yellow
+- Silverplate Hue family: green-yellow, leaning closer towards yellow

 - SW Silverplate has and LRV of 53